Unknown-3301/NEAT/README.md

 ```
 Genome[] population = environment.CreatePopulation(150, 2, 1, 1, 1, 1, false, Genome.ActivationFunction.SharpTanh, Genome.ActivationFunction.SharpSigmoid);
 ```
-Now evaluate the whole population using the Fitness property for every genome 'genome.Fitness', that property shows how good a genome is (like score).
+Now evaluate the whole population using the Fitness property for every genome `genome.Fitness`, that property shows how good a genome is (like score).
 Here is an example for evaluation for the XOR problem.
 ```
 for (int i = 0; i < population.Length; i++)
 {